microsoft/hlsl-specs/proposals/0041-triangle-object-positions.md

   * Benefit: avoids adding a new built-in type
   * Drawback: likely difficult to introduce this into intrinsic system
   * Drawback: language suggests native indexing supported, which would result in ugly codegen
-  * Drawback: might want to remove return array-by-value support in future HLSL version, as this is not allowed in C++.
+  * Drawback: current plans are to [disallow array return types in HLSL 202x](https://github.com/microsoft/hlsl-specs/issues/652)
 * Use a constant reference-to-array return type: `const float3[3] &`:
   * Benefit: checking static index is automatic
   * Drawback: likely difficult to introduce this into intrinsic system